hfish063/xiv-finder-bot/README.md

 # xiv-finder-bot

 ## Description
 **xiv-finder-bot** is a personal project of mine.
-It provides the ability for discord users to perform various requests from the *XIVAPI* through a command interface
+It provides the ability for discord users to perform various requests from the *XIVAPI* through a command interface.
+Additionally, you may obtain info regarding the latest game news through the *Lodestone Api*.

 ## Guide
 ### Category types